RayJr2/MercuryXPc/README.md

 - Responsive layout for amplifier telemetry and connection state
 - Setup dialog for configuring ports, network, fonts, and preferences
 - Log viewer dialog with real-time messages and clear log functionality
+- Dialog for generating self-signed TLS certificate and private key

 ---